 Overall, NMFS does not anticipate the potential for mortality or serious injury of ringed seals to be high given there has been only one documented mortality over 25 years of ice road construction in the Arctic.
-However, the potential does exist; therefore, we are including a small amount of mortality or serious injury (n = 2) in this proposed rule over the fivevear life of the regulations.
-To mitigate this risk, NMFS and Hilcorp have developed a number of best management practices (BMPs) aimed at reducing the potential of disturbing (e.g., crushing) ice seal structures on ice roads (see Proposed Mitigation and Monitoring).
+However, the potential does exist; therefore, we are including a small amount of mortality or serious injury (n = 2) in this rule over the five-year life of the regulations.
+To mitigate this risk, NMFS and Hilcorp have developed a number of BMPs aimed at reducing the potential of disturbing (e.g., crushing) ice seal structures on ice roads (see Mitigation and Monitoring sections).